Find out how we are improving for the benefit of all students.

 |New engineering building||

-The University, through its Sustainability and Environment Office, is continuing to integrate sustainability values into its activities.
+The University, through its Sustainability Office, works to facilitate organisational change.